Frequent Questions

 Are hybrid solar power/pool heating systems a good idea?

 We don’t think so.
 This idea was introduced by the oldest manufacturer of plastic solar pool heating collectors after they started losing business to solar power systems.
-They were losing business because homeowners, quite wisely, were choosing to use the areas of ther roofs best suited for solar to install solar power panels instead of solar pool heating collectors.
+They were losing business because homeowners, quite wisely, were choosing to use the areas of their roofs best suited for solar to install solar power panels instead of solar pool heating collectors.

 So why not combine the two?